katcipis/stonks/docs/api.md

 GET /v1/users
 ```

+In the case of success you can expect an status code 200
-And as a response you can expect a list with all the users:
+and a list with all the users:

 ```
 [